tdvne/Bot-Practice/README.md

 The Future of Minecraft PvP

 # ABOUT THIS PROJECT
-Currently this project is discontinued however worked on as a "hobby"
+Currently this project is discontinued however worked on from time to time as a "hobby".